PeopleSpheres and the GDPR

 – GDPR: Enter MonPortailRH in my register of processing operations

-What GDPR rules and principles must consultants adhere to?
+What GDPR rules must consultants adhere to?

 Consultants are subject to very strict internal rules that they must respect: